fylfot/cb-heroku-buildback/README.md

 1. For the buildpack to work correctly, your repo with ChicagoBoss config should be flat with no subdirectories containing app code, located directly in `root`.

-2. You need to create Procfile in your repo (example in this repo), but that Procfile is not using ChicagoBoss init.sh because, you must add few important commands:
+2. You need to create Procfile in your repo (example in this repo).
+This Procfile will not use ChicagoBoss default integrated script, using instead init.sh, because it must be customzied slight to work on Heroku by adding:

 - **-noinput** - that will prevent app crash after deploy/restart on heroku (Heroku doesn't have stdin source, so if **erl** will ask for that, you will get segfault).